siteslave/mydatepicker-th/README.md

       * [locale]="locale"
       * (inputFieldChanged)="onInputFieldChanged($event)"

-    * Example of the options data (not all properties listed):
-    ```js
-        myDatePickerOptions = {
-            todayBtnTxt: 'Today',
-            dateFormat: 'yyyy-mm-dd',
-            firstDayOfWeek: 'mo',
-            sunHighlight: true,
-            height: '34px',
-            width: '260px',
-            inline: false,
-            disableUntil: {year: 2016, month: 8, day: 10},
-            selectionTxtFontSize: '16px'
-        };
-    ```

-    * dateChanged callback:
-      * called when the date is selected, removed or input field typing is valid
-      * event parameter:
-        * event.date: Date object in the following format: { day: 22, month: 11, year: 2016 }
-        * event.formatted: Date string in the same format as dateFormat option is: '2016-11-22'
-        * event.epoc: Epoc time stamp number: 1479765600

-      * Example of the dateChanged callback:
-      ```js
-      onDateChanged(event:any) {
-        console.log('onDateChanged(): ', event.date, ' - formatted: ', event.formatted, ' - epoc timestamp: ', event.epoc);
-      }
-      ```

-    * inputFieldChanged callback:
-      * called when the value changes in the input field
-      * event parameter:
-        * event.value: Date string in the same format as dateFormat option is.
-For example: '2016-11-22'
-        * event.dateFormat: Date format string in the same format as dateFormat option is.
-For example: 'yyyy-mm-dd'
-        * event.valid: Boolean value indicating is the typed value valid.
-For example: true

-      * Example of the input field changed callbac:
-      ```js
-      onInputFieldChanged(event:any) {
-        console.log('onInputFieldChanged(): Value: ', event.value, ' - dateFormat: ', event.dateFormat, ' - valid: ', event.valid);
-      }
-      ```

 4. If you are using __systemjs__ package loader add the following mydatepicker properties to the __System.config__:
     ```js
     (function (global) {